Branch structure and nonextensive thermodynamics of Kalb-Ramond-ModMax black holes: observational signatures: KR-ModMax BH Solution and Horizon Structure

+with coefficient signs $(+,-,\zeta)$ for $\ell<1$.
+Descartes' rule of signs then makes the branch dichotomy manifest: the ordinary branch ($\zeta=+1$) has sign pattern $(+,-,+)$ with two sign changes and therefore admits zero or two positive real roots, corresponding to NS, extremal, or non-extremal configurations; the phantom branch ($\zeta=-1$) has sign pattern $(+,-,-)$ with a single sign change and therefore admits exactly one positive real root, establishing the single-EH topology of the phantom sector without reference to numerical tabulation.

-In Fig. \ref{fig:metric_panels} we display the radial profile of the metric function $f(r)$ for four representative configurations.
-In particular, panel~(a) illustrates the ordinary branch at fixed $(\ell, \gamma) = (0.5, 2.0)$: as $Q$ increases from $0.3$ to $1.3$, the solution transitions from a non-extremal BH with two distinct horizons, through the extremal configuration at $Q \approx 0.93$, to a naked singularity for $Q \geq 1.0$.
+In Fig.~\ref{fig:metric_panels} we display the radial profile of the metric function $f(r)$ for four representative configurations.
+In particular, panel~(a) illustrates the ordinary branch at fixed $(\ell, \gamma) = (0.5, 2.0)$: as $Q$ increases from $0.3$ to $1.3$, the solution transitions from a non-extremal BH with two distinct horizons, through the extremal configuration at $Q \approx 0.93$, to a NS for $Q \geq 1.0$.
 Panel~(b) presents the phantom branch under identical KR-ModMax parameters, where all curves intersect the $f=0$ axis exactly once, confirming the single-horizon topology.
 Finally, panels~(c) and~(d) examine the sensitivity to $\ell$ and $\gamma$ respectively, demonstrating how these parameters shift horizon locations and modify the near-horizon geometry.
+From an observational standpoint, the two-horizon configurations in panel~(a) are the ones producing well-defined PS and shadow boundaries amenable to EHT constraints, whereas the NS regime predicts qualitatively different lensing images without a sharp shadow edge.